terencemiralves/terencemiralves/README.md

-# Welcome to Terence's GitHub Profile!
+## Welcome to my GitHub Profile!

 Hi there!
 I'm **Terence**, a passionate computer science student at EPITA in Paris.
 I have a strong background in various programming languages and technologies.
-Below you can find more information about my skills, projects, and how to reach me.
+Below you can find more information about my skills and projects.

 ## About Me